jonascarpay/apecs/examples/Shmup.md

 do so, you will get a type error about how `Global Time` does not have an instance of `ExplMembers`; which is to say you cannot retrieve a list of members from a `Global`.
-Instead we have to use `modify`, which is like `cmap` for a single entity.
-As mentioned before, the exact entity argument does not matter for a global component. `global` is just an alias for -1.
+Instead we have to use `modify`, which is like `cmap` for a single Entity.
+As mentioned before, the exact Entity argument does not matter for a global Component. `global` is just an alias for -1.

 Side note: In earlier versions of apecs, the members of a global were